How To Protect Yourself & Others Against COVID-19

 - if your baby or child has any cold, flu or COVID-19 symptoms, keep them away from daycare or school until they no longer have symptoms, and call Healthline on 0800 358 5453

-- have the COVID-19 vaccine if you are 12 years of age or older
+- the COVID-19 vaccine can protect children aged 5 years or older

 How easy is it to catch and spread COVID-19?